venantvr/Python.Traversal.Vulnerabilities/README.md

 # dotdotslash (forked from https://github.com/jcesarstef/dotdotslash)

-Needed something less focused on the use-case...
+Disclaimer : I needed something less focused on the use-case...

+Made to run as many Linux VMs as possible.
+Still need to check for Windows.
+Tested on the https://www.vulnhub.com/entry/zico2-1,210/ image from www.vulnhub.com.

 A tool to help you search for Directory Traversal Vulnerabilities.